-Sharp Corporation is a leading Japanese manufacturer of components and consumer electronics, best known at home for LCD TVs and mobile phones.
+Sharp Corporation is a leading Japanese manufacturer of components and consumer electronics.
+It is perhaps best known at home for LCD TVs and mobile phones, but makes a huge range of other products including kitchen appliances, air purifiers and dehumidifiers, personal computers and printers.
 It pioneered the development of ever larger and more sophisticated LCD technology for more than 40 years, but was slow to support its products outside Asia with the aggressive marketing they required.
 As a result, domestic rivals Sony and Panasonic quickly established stronger brand awareness in the West, until they too were leapfrogged by Korean challengers Samsung and LG.
-As a result, sales of Sharp's own Aquos and Quattron TVs have plunged since 2008 though its components business, including sales of digital displays to other manufacturers, have remained reasonably healthy.
+As a result, sales of Sharp's own Aquos TVs plunged after 2008 even as its components business, selling digital displays to other manufacturers, remained reasonably healthy.
 The company also surrendered a long-held lead as Japan's top mobile handset manufacturer.
-Two huge losses in 2012 and 2013 led to a complete management overhaul as well as tentative equity partnerships with arch-enemy Samsung as well as other companies.
-That led to a modest recovery in 2013, before a further slump in 2014, and another set of huge losses.
-Revenues for the year to 2016 were around $21bn, but the group reported losses of over $2bn.
-After months of negotiations, Sharp was eventually rescued by Taiwanese tech firm Foxconn, which has agreed to acquire majority control of the business.
-That deal was finally approved by Chinese regulators in Aug 2016, at which point Tai Jeng-wu succeeded Kozo Takahashi as CEO of Sharp.
-The business is actually named after its first commercial success, the Ever-Sharp mechanical propelling pencil introduced in 1915.
-It went on to manufacture radios, microwave ovens and early desktop calculators, and was the first Japanese manufacturer to mass-produce televisions in the early 1950s.
+Two huge losses in 2012 and 2013 led to a complete management overhaul as well as a tentative partnership with arch-enemy Samsung as well as other companies.
+That led to a modest recovery in 2013, before a further slump the following year, and several more years of losses.
+The deficit for ye 2016 alone was over $2bn.
+After months of negotiations, Sharp was eventually rescued by Taiwanese tech firm Hon Hai Precision Industry (usually known as Foxconn), which agreed to acquire majority control of the business.
+That deal was finally approved by Chinese regulators in Aug 2016, at which point Jeng-Wu Tai succeeded Kozo Takahashi as CEO of Sharp.
+Hon Hai now has 65% of voting rights.
+There has been a steady, albeit modest, recovery.
+For ye 2020, revenues rebounded to approx $20.8bn with a net profit of approx $192m.
+Domestic sales that year were their highest for five years.
+China is now the group's biggest market, accounting for 40% of sales, with Japan adding a further 35%.
+In the US and Europe, the company has largely exited the consumer market to focus on B2B.
+The current name of the business is a homage to its first commercial success, the Ever-Sharp mechanical propelling pencil developed by 21-year-old inventor Tokuji Hayakawa in 1915.
+His Hayakawa Metal Works went on to manufacture radios, microwave ovens and early desktop calculators, all under the Sharp brand, and was the first Japanese manufacturer to mass-produce televisions in the early 1950s.
 Its greatest contribution, though, was the commercial development of liquid crystal displays from the mid 1970s, used in everything from calculators and clocks to portable games and mobile phones.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Hayakawa Electric formally adopted the name Sharp Corporation in 1970.

 Which agencies handle advertising for Sharp?
 Find out more from the Adbrands Account Assignments database